This post is more real to me today than it was during my 16 years as a pastor.

 But when it was said as an indication that pastors have it “easy” it can even hurt.
 That’s probably true more for my pastor friends in smaller churches where they carry the weight of multiple staff positions and have more than one job.

 What does a pastor do when not preaching?

 That is a valid question.
 This is not meant to seem as a complaining post, but an informational post.
 You only know what you know.
 I don’t know what the doctor does when not seeing patients or all the things that teacher does when not in the classroom.
-Every job has its own responsibilities that are clearly known until you do the job.
+Every job has its own responsibilities that are not clearly known until you do the job.

 The pastor wears many hats.
 Some of them of which you may not even be aware.

 Here are 16 often unknown roles of a pastor: